ulvgard/procplan/README.md

 - SQLite operates in WAL mode for concurrency; the database file lives wherever you point `--database`.
 - Static assets ship inside `procplan/web`; override with `--web-root` if needed.
+- Run the unit suite with `python -m unittest discover -s tests` (no pytest required).

 ProcPlan v1.0.0 is ready for teams who want reliable GPU scheduling without a stack of services.
 Happy planning!